acrolinx/secure-tunnel/README.md

 required for your use case.

 1. Signing in to the Dashboard of the Acrolinx Platform using Acrolinx Secure Tunnel doesn't work in all cases.
-If the Acrolinx Sign-in page opens a URL on localhost (like `http://localhost:8031/dashboard.html?login=something-long`) and doesn't work reliably, manually modify the URL to contain the
+If the Acrolinx sign-in page opens a URL on localhost (like `http://localhost:8031/dashboard.html?login=something-long`) and doesn't work reliably, manually modify the URL to contain the